numpde/genesets/README.md

 entrez   [4208, 481, 6095, 10370, 351, 4216, 493, 2904,...  ...
 [4208, 84962, 6328, 26071, 10492, 6096, 154810...
 ```

+The above URL refers to a certain commit on GitHub and
+is the contents is therefore immutable.
 Note that this will not cache the downloaded file.
 You can download the archive programmatically or manually
 and read from disk,